ostis-ai/scl-machine/CONTRIBUTING.md

 Each Pull Request with many changes, that not possible to review (excluding codestyle, rename changes), will be rejected.

-_**All commit, that not applies to these rules, should be split by these rules.
-Another way they will be rejected with Pull Request.**_

 ### Pull Request Preparation

  - Read rules to create PR in documentation;